Is your once lush and vibrant lucky bamboo now donning a less-than-lucky yellow hue?

 Why Are My Bamboo Leaves Turning Yellow? – Reasons

-Leading reasons for bamboo leaves to turn yellow are:
+The leading reasons for lucky bamboo turning yellow are:

 - Natural leaf fall.